emorynlp/ChatEvaluationPlatform/README.md

 If it exits with instructions, follow the displayed instructions and then rerun `setup.sh` to proceed with the setup.

+Once it exits without any displayed instructions, you are able to activate your new python environment with `conda activate dialogue_eval` which is configured to run the platform.

 ---

 # Execution